Skip to Main Content

 EndNote Click 'View PDF' button

 Selecting 'View PDF' will open the article PDF within the 'My Locker' section of your EndNote Click account.
-From here you can download and/or print the PDF, or you can use the 'My Locker' functionality to manage the PDF in a different way (for example, saving the PDF and reference to your EndNote 20 library).
+From here you can download and/or print the PDF, or you can use the 'My Locker' functionality to manage the PDF in a different way (for example, saving the PDF and reference to your EndNote Desktop library).
+You can also choose to save the PDF to your locker, albeit you should be aware that there is a 100MB storage limit so we advise you manage what gets saved to your locker carefully.
 See the 'Using the EndNote Click Locker' section of this guide for more information.

 EndNote Click and Interlibrary Loans

-When this happens, it does not necessarily mean that Library Services does not have access to the full text of the article.
-It could be the case that Library Services has subscribed access to the article via another platform that EndNote Click is not compatible with, or access is available from a platform that makes the full-text available in HTML form only.
-In this situation we recommend that you perform an Article Search within FindIt@Bham to check if Library Services has full-text access to the article via another platform.
+When this happens, it does not necessarily mean that Libraries and Learning Resources does not have access to the full text of the article.
+It could be the case that Libraries and Learning Resources has subscribed access to the article via another platform that EndNote Click is not compatible with, or access is available from a platform that makes the full-text available in HTML form only.
+In this situation we recommend that you perform an Article Search within FindIt@Bham to check if Libraries and Learning Resources has full-text access to the article via another platform.
 The video below demonstrates how to perform an article search within FindIt@Bham.

-Should FindIt@Bham confirm that Library Services does not have access to the article, you can then explore whether to request an Interlibrary Loan.
+Should FindIt@Bham confirm that Libraries and Learning Resources does not have access to the article, you can then explore whether to request an Interlibrary Loan.
 For more information on Interlibrary loans please see our Interlibrary Loans and Document Supply webpages, or watch the below video demonstrating how to use FindIt@Bham to make an Interlibrary Loan request.

 Using the EndNote Click Locker